JiachenYuan/MapleJuice/README.md

 # CS425-MP1

 ## What does this commit do?
-1. Basic client-server architecture using socket
-2. User input reading
-3. Overall project structure
-4. A quick python script to generate some log entries
+1. Using different ports to locally simulate different machines (since we do not have the VMs yet)
+2. Finish the client code of sending requests to other servers
+3. Finished the server code to handle grep commands
+4. The code can now take in consecutive requests, separated by `\n`
+5. Changed the project structure by bringing main.go to the root level and changing `internal` to `pkg`
 ## TODOs
-1. Sending request to other VMs (not set up yet)
-2. grep command execution
+1. Modify grep command execution to allow more query arguments
+2. Replace the test .txt files and port numbers with real IP address once we have access to VMs

 ## To run
-1. Using one terminal, at the root level of the project, run `go run cmd/cs425-mp1/main.go`.
+1. Using one terminal, at the root level of the project, run `go run main.go 8080`.
 The process represents both a client and server
-2. To test it being a client: enter some queries, or just some random strings you like.
-Now the actual query is not yet being sent to the other endpoints.
-That is a **TODO**!
-3. To test it being a server: on another terminal as client by running `netcat localhost 55555` to connect to the server.
-You can then type in some words and the server should display those texts.
+2. Open another terminal, at the root level of the project, run `go run main.go 8081`.
+This command starts another machine that, again, acts both as a client and as a server
+3. Using a random terminal, type in `grep 8080` or `grep 8080` to see the results